bzalyaliev/Antida-Python-School/README.md

-# Antida-Python-School
+# Antida Python School
-Решение заданий с курса Antida Python School от Antida Software
+Solving tasks from the Antida Python School course from Antida Software